 Responsible Conduct of Research (RCR) Program

-Responsible Conduct of Research training is mandatory for certain individuals supported by grants from NIH, NSF, and NIFA.
+Responsible Conduct of Research (RCR) training is mandatory for certain individuals supported by grants from NIH, NSF, and NIFA.
 However, everyone in the UA research community is encouraged to participate.
-For more details and the specific requirements, please visit Responsible Conduct of Research or contact Research Training Services.
+For more details and the specific requirements, please visit the RCR Web page or contact the Responsible Conduct of Research Program.